Everything you need to know!

 Below you will find out about how we grade our students, where to be, at what time and what you will be expected to do on the grading day.

 You will be invited to grade by your Class Instructor and given a grading slip.
 You must make sure that you hand your grading reply slip and the test fee back to your club instructor before the grading day.
-This is so that we can make sure we will have your certificate and belt ready for you to earn on the day.

 All gradings are taken by senior JKS Instructors and examiners.
 Our gradings are held either internally at Hoole dojo or at external venues (announced on our events page).
 As we are a family club, parents and friends are more than welcome to come along and support.
 We ask that all spectators keep noise to a minimum during the grading examination and that mobile phones are switched off or set to silent.